fifonik/FFBitrateViewer/README.md

 FFBitrateViewer is a FFProbe GUI that purpose is to visualize frames` bitrate extracted by FFProbe.
 It is inspired by [Bitrate Viewer](https://web.archive.org/web/20160730053853/http://www.winhoros.de/docs/bitrate-viewer/) by Konran Udo Gerber (the program's web-site and forum are long dead).
-FFBitrateViewer allows you to select multiple files without dealing with command line and get per/frame or per second info for all of them in one go.
+FFBitrateViewer allows you to select multiple files without dealing with command line and get "per frame" or "per second info" for all of them in one go.

-Well, and play with interactive graphs:
+Well, and play with interactive graphs (powered by OxyPlot):
 <p align="center"><img src="screenshots/screenshot.0.8.0.png" width="900"/></p>